Why Do Betta Fish Make Bubbles?

 3) Water conditions: Despite Betta fish being able to live in dirty water in the wild, a dirty tank is detrimental to their health.
 Ensure all your water levels are balanced and your tank is kept clean.

 4) Lack of Decor: Bettas like to build their nests attached to objects at surface level.
-If your tank if void of any decor or plants and is bare he may not feel the urge to nest.
+If your tank is void of any decor or plants and is bare he may not feel the urge to nest.

 5) Age: As mentioned before, a Betta’s prime age for breeding is between 4 and 12 months.
 If your fish is getting on in years he may not feel the need to build a nest.

-When you first catch your Betta blowing bubbles, it may come as a surprise.
 But this is a good sign that your Betta is in good health and is happy with the conditions he is living in.

 Take it as a sign that you are being a good fish parent!

-On the other hand if your Betta is unable to make any bubble nests, do not stress too much about it.
 As long as you follow the tips above and make sure he is healthy, you might just have a fish that doesn’t feel the need to mate.

 Photo of author